Cinema of Canada: Censorship

 Damaged Goods, a film about sexually transmitted infection, was banned in Ontario in 1916.
-Mutual Film screened the film to a selected audience, as a private showing it was exempt from the provincial censorship laws, and asked them if the film should be released.
-The audience approved of the film and Mutual Film appealed the ruling, but were unsuccessful.
+Mutual Film screened the film to a selected audience—as a private showing it was exempt from the provincial censorship laws—and asked them if the film should be released.
+The audience approved of the film, and Mutual Film appealed the ruling, but were unsuccessful.
 To combat the spread of sexual diseases a government campaign was initiated in the late 1910s.
 The Canadian National Council for Combating Venereal Disease, which was led by William Renwick Riddell and Gordon Bates, sought to distribute The End of the Road in Ontario in 1919.
 The censorship board was conflicted over maintaining its earlier ruling or allowing a government campaign to continue.
-The board rejected the film and the ruling was maintained on appeal.
+The board rejected the film, and the ruling was maintained on appeal.
 However, the ruling was reversed in 1920, and over 20,000 people saw the film within five days of its release and 40,000 by 1932.
 Other films about sexual diseases were allowed to be shown as well.

 Censors were criticized starting in the 1950s for their abuse of power.
 Minister of Finance Hepburn banned all of The March of Time newsreels in 1942, without the board watching it, due to a Time article about him that he did not like.
 J. Bernard Hughes, the chief censor in British Columbia, banned Diary of a Nazi stating that it was "purely Russian propaganda" that depicted "the Nazis at their worst".
 Ernest Manning believed that the film industry in the United States was dominated by communists and sought to ban multiple films including Frank Sinatra's The House I Live In.
-The advent of television made it difficult for censors as they could not control the content being broadcast to Canada from the United States and had limited control over internal television broadcasts, with the Canadian Broadcasting Corporation showing films that were banned in provinces in those provinces.
+Duplessis banned showing NFB films in Quebec schools in 1952.
+The advent of television made it difficult for censors, as they could not control the content being broadcast to Canada from the United States and had limited control over internal television broadcasts, with the Canadian Broadcasting Corporation showing films that were banned in provinces in those provinces.
 Henry McLeod, a censor from Nova Scotia, stated that "What's the point of banning a film when the trade can turn around and sell it to the CBC?".